 Before moving directly to diluted EPS (Earning Per Share), it is important to understand its basics.
-The increase or addition of shareholders of the company leads to dilution of rights and share of existing shareholders.
-This dilution may be a result of issuing new capital, conversion of preferred capital, or conversion of debt into equity capital, ESOPs, etc. EPS is the earnings of the company per outstanding share.
-And, diluted EPS means the earnings per share after considering the dilution in share capital that has taken place.
-Diluted EPS Calculator is an online tool to help in calculating this diluted EPS quickly.
+The increase or addition of shareholders of the company leads to dilution of rights and shares of existing shareholders.
+This dilution may result from issuing new capital, conversion of preferred capital, or conversion of debt into equity capital, ESOPs, etc. EPS is the earnings of the company per outstanding share.
+And diluted EPS means the earnings per share after considering the dilution in share capital that has taken place.
+Diluted EPS Calculator is an online tool to help calculate this diluted EPS quickly.

 The formula for calculating diluted EPS is as follows:

 Diluted EPS = (Net Income – Preferred Dividends) / (Shares Outstanding + Unexercised Employee Stock Options + Convertible Preferred Stocks + Convertible Debt + Warrants)